 Working in a backward fashion, let’s look at the top leg lock submission holds available in BJJ.
 The point of listing them before listing the positions is simple.
 I, personally, prefer this way of teaching when it comes to submissions.
 I have no idea where I first saw it, so I cannot credit anyone.
 Nevertheless, the concept is that you should know what you’re looking for in a submission before you set up a position.
 Conversely, positional teaching should proceed to teach entries, again, due to the fact that a student should know what they’re looking for.

 That said, leg locking submissions are based on putting pressure on the joints or muscles of the legs.
 As such, different leg locks have different mechanical principles.
 Different locks fit different situations and they have varying degrees of success.

 Straight Ankle is also known as Straight foot lock, Achilles Lock and Botinha.
 It is the one submission that is allowed under all kinds of competition rules, for every adult belt level.
 The foot and ankle make up a complex joint with approximately 26 bones involved.
 That means there are at least that many ligaments that can be damaged by correct pressure.

-The mechanics of an ankle lock rely on causing simultaneous hyperextension and torsion of the joint.
+The mechanics of a Straight Ankle Lock rely on causing simultaneous hyperextension and torsion of the joint.
 In order to do so, the arms have to be placed correctly around the foot.
 The bony part of the wrist below the thumb needs to be situated on the lowest end of the Achilles tendon, right above the heel.
 The grip is a palm-over-palm one, just like with the guillotine choke.
 Similarly, both arms should be high on the chest.
 The pressure is loaded by squeezing the elbows back.
 With the hips as a power source, the motion to finish involves extending the body and rotating the torso.